Syllabus for SMS 303, 2007, Integrative Marine Sciences III

 Description:

 A five week module concentrated on concepts from physical oceanography (waves, tides, diffusion, mixing and how fluids behave on a rotating planet).
-Two other modules in SMS 303 are offered by M. Wells and by F. Chai.
+Two other modules in SMS 303 are offered by M. Wells and A. Thomas and by F. Chai.

 Note: New material will be added as we go.